By Acodis Pharma Team on January 29, 2026

 • High validation and change management effort

-• Substantial license and integration costs
+• Substantial licence and integration costs

 • Broad scope, even when batch review is the primary pain point

-Selection of Top Providers
+Top Providers

 • Veeva